What are the 4 types of hair?

-The first type of hair is one of the easiest to identify, but still contains a wide range of textures.
-Type 1’s sub-categories are defined mainly on how easily the hair holds a curl (largely from the texture of each strand).
+The first type of hair is one of the easiest to identify but still contains a wide range of textures.
+Type 1’s sub-categories are defined mainly by how easily the hair holds a curl (largely from the texture of each strand).

 1A: Fine and silky, 1A hair dries straight and usually struggles to hold a curl.

 1B: This type of hair has a fuller natural volume and may curl up at the ends, but has no “real” waves.

 1C: This hair is mostly straight with a few waves hiding out.
 1C holds curls exceptionally well but is prone to frizz (Note: there are three types of frizz).

 - “If your hair is straighter, brushing will be the cornerstone of your routine.
 Daily brushing helps keep your hair healthy and clean, so go take a few minutes every morning or night to brush it all out,” says Cohen.